AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::PrepayInstance.md

       "Type": "String",
       "Description": "Instance RAM role name.
 The name is provided and maintained by Resource Access Management (RAM) and can be queried using ListRoles.
 For more information, see RAM API CreateRole and ListRoles."
     },
+    "SystemDiskPerformanceLevel": {
+      "Type": "String",
+      "Description": "The performance level of the enhanced SSD used as the system disk.Default value: PL1.
+Valid values:PL0: A single enhanced SSD delivers up to 10,000 random read/write IOPS.PL1: A single enhanced SSD delivers up to 50,000 random read/write IOPS.PL2: A single enhanced SSD delivers up to 100,000 random read/write IOPS.PL3: A single enhanced SSD delivers up to 1,000,000 random read/write IOPS."
+    },
     "MinAmount": {
       "Type": "Number",
       "Description": "Max number of instances to create, should be bigger than 'MinAmount' and smaller than 100.",